Reducing the risk of arson

 - Make sure you have included arson prevention measures in your Fire Risk Assessment.
 Think of ways in which someone could start a fire inside or outside of your property and act on any issues you find.

 - Be proactive, protect your commercial property.
 Seek advice on security, good lighting and CCTV will often act as a deterrent to the criminal.

 - Anti-social behaviour can also be linked to arson.
 Report such behaviour through your local neighbourhood policing team, neighbourhood watch team or through Crimestoppers.

 - Ensure you have thorough closing down procedures in place, including making sure external doors are locked and internal doors are closed, no unauthorised persons are left on the premises and alarms are switched on.

-The National Fire Chiefs Council has produced a helpful leaflet for protecting your business, available here.
+The National Fire Chiefs Council have also got a helpful leaflet for

 See our arson prevention video below